-Since then the pressures have only increased and it’s now expected that Melbourne could double in size to around 8 million in just the next generation.
+Since then the pressures have only increased and it’s now expected that Melbourne will double in size to around 8 million in just the next generation.

-While this is a sign of Melbourne’s ongoing success due to strategic investments in housing, infra-structure, planning and mobility-Melbourne keeps getting voted the world’s ‘most liveable city’ needless to say-it also means the city faces far bigger stresses going forward.
+While this is a sign of Melbourne’s ongoing success due to strategic investments in housing, infrastructure, planning and mobility, Melbourne keeps getting voted the world’s ‘most liveable city’ (by the EIU) needless to say,it also means the city faces far bigger stresses going forward.

-‘Liveability’ is a great result of course, but Melbourne will need to get a whole suite of urban out-comes right if it is going to remain a global, smart city.
-After all the competition both here and internationally for skilled people, new business and cutting edge technologies is already intense.
+‘Liveability’ is a great result of course, but Melbourne will need to get a whole suite of urban outcomes right if it is going to remain a global, smart city.
+After all, the competition both here and internationally for skilled people, new business and cutting edge technologies is intense.

-The Sustainability City Index that Arcadis released last year did just that.
-It looked at 100 cities worldwide ranked around 3 concepts of People, Profit and Planet-or lifestyle, business and the en-vironment if you prefer-underpinned by 24 detailed indicators like transport, pollution or health.
+The Sustainabile Cities Index that Arcadis released last year did just that.
+It looked at 100 cities worldwide ranked around 3 concepts of People, Profit and Planet (or lifestyle, business and the environment if you prefer) underpinned by 24 detailed indicators such as transport, pollution or health.

-With an overall 32nd global ranking Melbourne is clearly one of the world’s top performing cities.
-Drilling in to the SCI showed Melbourne at 22 for People, 26 for Profit and 46 for Planet, suggest-ing we’re getting a lot right, but can do much better on a number of different measures.
+With an overall 32nd global ranking in the Sustainable Cities Index, Melbourne is clearly one of the world’s top performing cities.
+The SCI scored Melbourne at 22 for People, 26 for Profit and 46 for Planet, suggesting we’re getting a lot right, but can do much better on a number of measures.

 One of the most useful, I think, is resiliency.
-How do we ensure a city’s physical, social and eco-nomic systems can respond to growth sustainably while delivering the very best quality of life for everyone who lives there? it’s the debate we need to start having now.
+How do we ensure a city’s physical, social and economic systems can respond to the shocks and strains of growth while delivering the very best quality of life for everyone who lives there?
+It’s the debate we need to start having now.

 The world is a complex place, Arcadis helps you navigate this complexity by understanding the bigger picture.
 Click here to read our latest thoughts.